Interislander: Introduction

 Before 1962, the North Island and South Island rail networks were not connected, and the New Zealand Railways Department (NZR) struggled to compete with ships for inter-island transport.
 In the days before containerisation, rail freight between the islands had to be railed in a wagon to Wellington, unloaded and transferred onto a ship to Picton or Lyttelton, then loaded into another wagon before being railed the rest of the way.
 The Union Steam Ship Company (USSC) ran an overnight ferry between Lyttelton and Wellington using steamers.
 NZR also contracted SAFE Air to run its Rail Air airfreight service for freight between the islands, from Paraparaumu to Blenheim, but this was limited to aircraft payloads.

 The decision to start a rail ferry was made in 1958 by the Cook Strait Transport Enquiry Committee.
 The enquiry was set up following Union Steam Ship's decision to withdraw the unprofitable Tamahine, built in 1925.
 NZR was officially reluctant to compete with USSC for inter-island traffic, but supplied the New Zealand Railway Officers' Institute with information to put to the enquiry.

 The Cook Strait Inter-Island Rail and Road Service (as it was known) started on 11 August 1962 with the roll-on roll-off ferry GMV Aramoana.
-The service dramatically increased efficiency, since freight could stay in the same wagon the whole journey, reducing time and money.
-Aramoana took just 3 hours 20 minutes to cross Cook Strait, dramatically decreasing the time between the two islands for cars and passengers - Wellington to Christchurch travel time was reduced from 11 hours on the USSC ferry to nine hours by NZR ferry and road.
+The service dramatically increased efficiency, since freight could stay in the same wagon for the whole journey, reducing time and money.
+Aramoana took just 3 hours 20 minutes to cross Cook Strait, dramatically decreasing the time between the two islands for cars and passengers – Wellington to Christchurch travel time was reduced from 11 hours on the USSC ferry to nine hours by NZR ferry and road.
 The initial service was one sailing each way per day, Wellington to Picton in the morning and Picton to Wellington in the afternoon.
 The new service led to the decline of NZR's Rail Air service, which saw a dramatic drop in airfreight.